Notice: This material is the copyrighted property of the author and should not be reproduced without the author's permission.

 TO TOP OF THIS PAGE

 Terence.
 [Read the introduction to Radice's translation.]
 Terence's dates (c.
 190/85-159) place him approximately a generation after Plautus.
 He is quite different from Plautus in his approach to New Comedy.
 Terence is much closer in spirit to Menander, to whom he regularly turns for his Greek model.
 His works are more sedate and refined, presenting a gentle comedy of manners with an emphasis on character and on ethical/social themes.
 Like Menander, his plays are very prosaic: 52% of his lines are composed in spoken meters and there are few songs.
 Slapstick — either verbal or physical — is also much reduced.
 As opposed to Plautus' various stand-up routines and comic shticks, Terence presents an organic plot and relatively realistic situations.
 Unlike Plautus' two-dimensional comic figures, Terence's stock characters are fleshed out: as in Menander, we are presented with characters who are confronted with difficult ethical choices and whose plights, while humorous, are regarded with a humane sympathy and seriousness.
-As Radice indicates, these differences can be attributed in part to a greater degree of sophistication in the literary tastes of Terence's generation (his 6 surviving plays were produced in the years 166-160, some 20 years after Plautus' death), in part to his association with the Scipionic Circle.
-They also account for Terence's conspicuous lack of success in his own day.
-(Significantly, his reputation grew in later generations, largely among a reading audience.)
+As Radice indicates, these differences can be attributed to a greater degree of sophistication in the literary tastes of Terence's generation (his 6 surviving plays were produced in the years 166-160, some 20 years after Plautus' death).
+But compared to the work of his predecessors (both Greek and Roman) Terence's dramas smack of a certain bookishness, which has led some to question whether the unfortunate initial reception of Hecyra (above) might not have involved more than simply bad luck or (perhaps) the machinations of a rival playwright.
+[FN 4] (Significantly, Terence's reputation reached its peak in later generations, largely among a reading audience.)

 Terence's prologues.
 Terence breaks from tradition by employing his prologues to address issues that concern him as an artist, leaving his characters to introduce the necessary background to his plot.
 These prologues provide us with interesting glimpses into the professional life of a comic playwright in mid-second century Rome (when it seems that competition for the right to perform was intense) and into the curious aesthetics by which the author's adaptation of his Greek originals was judged.
 Most notable in this regard is the dispute over Terence's practice of contaminatio — his insertion of discrete scenes from one Greek original into his Latin adaptation of another Greek play.
 In his later plays there is some evidence that Terence employed contaminatio to enliven the plot of his otherwise sedate comedies.
 (In Brothers, for example, he inserts a mildly slapstick and utterly gratuitous scene of a pimp being beaten up and mocked.)
 On the whole, however, he seems to have done this in order to generate the double plots for which he is so well known, wherein he presents two separate but related story-lines.
 In his early plays this double plot is often more confusing than enlightening, generating a story of such complexity that it is difficult to follow even in the study, much less amidst Rome's ludi; his more mature works employ this device in more interesting ways, anticipating later Elizabethan drama.